fredfeng/CS292C/projects/proj1/README.md

 ## 4. Scoring

-Your total score will consist of two parts:
-1. Benchmark construction (10%)
-2. Verifier correctness (90%)

 Your verifier will be tested on benchmarks from the following categories:

 1. Difny/\IMP programs with no arrays or loops